awwx/meteor-appcache/README.md

 Note that even if a browser is enabled the app cache may still not be
-used: the user may be using an older version of a browser which doesn't support an app cache, and in Firefox the user can decline the request to enable offline support.
+used: the user may be using an older version of a browser which doesn't support an app cache, or in Firefox the user can decline the request to enable offline support.